This monster truck birthday cake is the perfect choice for your

 I should stop here to confess: I kind of hate cake.
 I mean, I’m all for frosting, but

-But the best part about this cake, just like with my dinosaur birthday cake is it is made for imperfections.
+But the best part about this cake, just like with my dinosaur birthday cake. it’s made for imperfections.
 Who cares if you have less than stellar cake making skills, because who has ever heard of a neat monster truck rally?

 Tips for making a Monster truck cake

 - Get the temperatures right.
 Whether you make your own frosting or are using premade varieties, allow it to come close to room temp.
-Then, whip it up as much as possible.
+Then, if using store bought, whip it up as much as possible.
 This will make the frosting a million times easier, I promise.

 - Don’t throw anything away!
 The scraps that you remove when leveling can be used as dirt for your monster truck cake.
 You can also use cookie crumbs from chocolate cookies.